jacobtomlinson/website/content/posts/2019/2019-12-05-creating-github-actions-in-go.md

   image: "Dockerfile"
 ```

-We start here by setting some metadata to describe the skill, what it does and who wrote it.
+We start here by setting some metadata to describe the Action, what it does and who wrote it.

 We then list our inputs and outputs, give them a description, set any default values and whether they are optional or not.
-For our find and replace skill we have given our `include` input a default value of `.*` so that it matches everything and marked it as not required so that user's can leave this default value if they wish.
+For our find and replace Action we have given our `include` input a default value of `.*` so that it matches everything and marked it as not required so that user's can leave this default value if they wish.
 We've then set our `exclude` to be just `.git` as we don't really want to modify our hidden git repo state directory.
 We then marked our `find` and `replace` inputs as required as folks will have to set these values when they use the skill.
 Then we let GitHub Actions know to expect an output of `modifiedFiles` from our code.

 Lastly we tell GitHub how to run our Action.
 In this case we are using `docker` and we can either specify an image by name, or set it to `Dockerfile` which will cause GitHub Actions to build our image itself when running the Action.